bunnylin/supersakura/README.md

 ROMhacking.net would again be infringing.

 To dump the Japanese strings from a game, you need to use the Recomp tool.
-While compiling a project, use the -dumpstr=file.tsv commandline argument.
+While compiling a project, use the `-dumpstr=file.tsv` commandline argument.
-For example, the PC-98 version of the Three Sisters' Story:
+For example, for the PC-98 version of the Three Sisters' Story:

 	recomp 3sis98 -dumpstr=3sis98.tsv